 In This Lecture

+In the previous video, we learned finally getting the recorded test to run of the page objects in test automation course.
 In this video, we are going to re-emphasize a few points and conclusions regarding recorded tests.

-Selenium Tutorial – Conclusions regarding recorded tests
+Conclusions regarding recorded tests

 Let me re-emphasize a few points very quickly.